bengrunfeld/study-notes/unix_in_depth.md

 Programs retrieve the data in a file by a system call (a subroutine in the kernel) called `read`.
 Each time `read` is called, it retrieves the next part of a file.
 E.g. the next line of text typed on the terminal.

 	rm -f			//forces removal without interactive request

+Parentheses can be used to group commands.
+Here the output of `date` and `who` are concatenated into a single stream that can be sent down a pipe.

+	(date; who) | wc

+You can grab the interum output from a command that is being piped and store it in a file with the `tee` command.
+E.g.

+	(date; who) | tee save | wc

+WC receives the data as if `tee` weren't int he pipeline.

 ##Processes